jgutman/mvesc/ETL/README.md

 # ETL Documentation

 This is the order of operations used for preparing and transforming the tables from raw data provided by MVESC.
-The orderd exact steps are summarized at the end.
+The ordered exact steps are summarized at the end.

 The ETL for Excel files are currently not documented. @Xiang, I need your help on this.